🕒 11 min read · 📝 2003 words

 9. The Whole System in One Summary

 Revelation’s cycles describe the inner life of a believer under discipline.
 The obedient are sealed and protected.
 The disobedient face the Woes, Trumpets, and Bowls.
 Babylon is the adulterous Christian person who is Dead in Christ, and carried by the Beast (the structure of deception), supported by seven ruling strongholds that become ten when expressed and professed.
-The frog‑spirits activate these powers, gathering them for the inner battle of Armageddon, where Christ overcomes the forces of willful sin and destroys the false self through redemptive judgment.
+The frog‑spirits speak and activate these powers, gathering them for the inner battle of Armageddon, where Christ overcomes the forces of willful sin and destroys the false self through redemptive judgment.
 Either faith is maintained or the voice of the Lord is no longer heard.